Loading...

 sudo hostnamectl set-hostname web-node01

-This updates the static hostname persistently.
-You will typically see the prompt change in new sessions and the hostname reflected immediately in hostnamectl output.
+This sets the static hostname persistently.
+You will usually see the new name reflected immediately in hostnamectl output, and in new sessions for prompts.

 Hostname successfully changed.